levlai/chiralipy/README.md

 Chiralipy is a pure Python library for SMILES/SMARTS parsing, canonicalization, and molecular manipulation.

-## Installation
+## Installation from source

 ```bash
 pip install -e .
 ```

+## Installation with pip
-or pip install chiralipy
+pip install chiralipy

 ## Quick Start